 To levy dues and assessments at level adequate to support the objectives of the Society.

-Article II ‑ Title and
+Article II - Title and Definition

 The name, style and title of this corporation shall be the Orleans Parish Medical Society.